Information for Authors and Submission Guidelines

 VUP welcomes inquiries from prospective authors and we are always keen to receive proposals for publication which fall within our areas of interest.
 You should take a thorough look at our website to get a sense of the range of books we publish.
 Non-fiction proposals in particular should be suitable for a primarily New Zealand audience.
 A connection with Victoria University of Wellington is an advantage but not a necessity.
 All authors considering submissions should read the FAQs below.

 A letter of inquiry, with synopsis, CV and sample text, is the best first approach.
-The following presentation criteria apply: manuscripts should be typed, double-spaced, on one side of A4 paper, with all pages numbered; and should include a CV and synopsis.
+The following presentation criteria apply: Hard copy manuscripts should be typed, double-spaced, on one side of A4 paper, with all pages numbered; and should include a CV and synopsis.
 Manuscripts will be returned if a stamped, self-addressed envelope is supplied.
-Please send an email enquiry before sending attachments.
+Please send an email enquiry before sending attachments, and ensure all attachments are in a Word or PDF format.

 Victoria University Press